Showing 1 - 1 OF 1

 6. American Red Cross members in grades ARC 34 or higher and accompanied with bona fide family members having command sponsorship and residing with the sponsor for nine consecutive months or more per 365-day period may be eligible for MFH on a space-available basis only.

 Attend a housing brief for all personnel (military and civilian) that is held Monday-Friday, at 8 a.m. in the Yokosuka Housing Services Center.
-There is no housing brief on the first Wednesday of the month or on holidays.
+There is no housing brief on holidays.

 Commander Naval Forces Japan and Commander Fleet Activities Yokosuka are committed to improving the quality of life for sailors by providing bachelor housing ashore for afloat unit E-4s (less than four years of service) and below sailors through partnerships with Afloat Commands.